2023 Aurora Borealis Cup playoffs: (2) KalPa vs. (3) K-Espoo

 Third seed Kiekko-Espoo unexpectedly won the series against second seed KalPa in four games, proceeding to their fifth consecutive Aurora Borealis Cup finals.

 Semifinal statistics

 Scoring leaders

 The following players led the league in points scored in the semifinals at the conclusion of the series on Sunday, 12 March.

 Note: This table includes games played during the semifinals only.
 For cumulative totals, see Player statistics.

 Bronze medal game

 The Aurora Borealis Cup bronze medal game (pronssiottelu) was played on Saturday, 18 March 2023.
-KalPa won the game and claimed the fourth Finnish Champioship bronze medal in team history.
+KalPa won the game and claimed the fourth Finnish Championship bronze medal in team history.

 Finals

-The best-of-five Finnish Championship finals (Suomen mestaruus finaalit or SM-finaalit) or grand finale (loppuottelut) began on Saturday, 18 March and the Aurora Borealis Cup will be awarded no later than 25 March 2023.
+The best-of-five Finnish Championship finals (Suomen mestaruus finaalit or SM-finaalit) or grand finale (loppuottelut) began on Saturday, 18 March and the Aurora Borealis Cup was awarded on 21 March 2023.

 Player statistics

 Scoring leaders

-The following players led the league in playoff points at the conclusion of games played Sunday, 19 March.
+The following players were the playoff point leaders at the conclusion of the playoffs on Tuesday, 21 March 2023.